How to Contact an Editor

 What Toplight Books Publishes

 Toplight Books is an imprint of McFarland, a leading independent publisher of scholarly books that excel in the academic and library markets.
 Toplight strives to improve or help readers understand their body, mind or spirit.
-Toplight welcomes proposals for nonfiction manuscripts on a wide range of uplifting and positive subjects not limited to the following: psychology and mindfulness, religious studies and spirituality, yoga, and common medical problems and treatment, among other topics.
+Toplight welcomes proposals for nonfiction manuscripts on a wide range of uplifting and positive subjects not limited to the following: psychology and mindfulness, religious studies and spirituality, yoga, nature, and common medical problems and treatment, among other topics.
 Toplight does not publish fiction or poetry.